 Leading off and bunting are great strategies for experienced baseball players.
 However, in tee ball games lead offs and bunts are often banned.
 As an entry-level sport, the focus on the game is sportsmanship and building strong fundamental skills that are used in the actual game.

 Therefore, leading off bases or bunting is not allowed to encourage fair play and to reduce the chaos on the field as younger players learn to multitask and stretch attention spans.

 The catcher is the tee ball pitcher.

-Catchers must wear t ball catchers gear that often includes a catcher’s mask, chest protector, and shin and throat guards.
-Many retailers sell high quality sets for between $100 to $200.
+Catchers must wear t ball catcher gear that often includes a catcher’s mask, chest protector, and shin and throat guards.
+Many retailers sell high-quality sets for between $100 to $200.

 Stealing bases is not allowed.

 As young all-stars learn to play the game many mistakes are bound to happen.
 In an effort to preserve the fun of the game, stealing bases in tee ball is not allowed or encouraged in many leagues.